astroboylrx/trivial_scripts/README.md

-# trivial_scripts
+# Trivial Scripts
-basically bash scripts
+Some simple bash scripts and python scripts for various purposes.